ghkhashayar/docs/docs/localization.md

 ],
 ```

-> Note: Diffrence between `config/translatable.php` and `config/sanjab.php`.
+> Note: Difference between `config/translatable.php` and `config/sanjab.php`.
 >
 > in `config/translatable.php` you should just set locale codes, but in `config/sanjab.php` you should set locale code and locale title in array key and value. ('locale_code' => 'Locale Title').

-## Multilingal CRUD
+## Multilingual CRUD

 As mentioned in [Laravel Translatable](https://github.com/Astrotomic/laravel-translatable) docs you need two models.

-one for non-multilingal attributes and one for multilingal attributes. these has one-to-many relationship.
+one for non-multilingual attributes and one for multilingual attributes. these have a one-to-many relationship.

 ### Example